Alert Message Please update your browser.

 A credit report is a document that contains financial information, such as bill payment history, loans and current debt as well as your personal information, such as name and birthdate.
 The Fair Credit Reporting Act (FCRA) requires each of the three major credit bureaus — Experian™, Equifax® and TransUnion® — to provide you with a free credit report once a year should you request it.
 You can also access your Experian™ credit report through Chase Credit Journey® or get a free annual credit report at annualcreditreport.com.

-Lenders, bankers, issuers and potential employers may look at your report to learn about your experience as a borrower.
+Card issuers, loan lenders and potential employers may look at your report to learn about your experience as a borrower.
 A credit report assists them in determining whether you should be granted credit—and at what cost (interest rates and more).
-Credit reports are also used to calculate your credit score and verify your identity.
+The information in your credit report is also used in the calculation of your credit score and to verify your identity.

 Credit report vs. credit score

 It can be easy to confuse credit reports with credit scores.
 Your credit score and credit report are related, but they are not the same.
-Your credit score is a single three-digit number that reflects your credit health to potential lenders and issuers.
+Your credit score is a three-digit number that reflects your credit health to potential lenders.
 Factors like your payment history, credit mix and more are used to help determine this number.
-Issuers, lenders and bankers may look at your credit score in addition to your credit report to help determine your creditworthiness and interest rates.
+Card issuers and loan lenders may look at your credit score in addition to your credit report to help determine your creditworthiness and interest rates.

 Your credit report, on the other hand, doesn't include your credit score, but rather the credit activity that is used to calculate your credit score.
 The report, which includes information in regard to your credit, is used to calculate your credit score.
 It provides a comprehensive view of your credit history and lists out your current accounts.
 Simply put, without a credit report, there can be no credit score.
 It provides the pool of data that a credit score is built on.

-Let's explore this information included in your credit report some more below.
+Let's explore the information included in your credit report.

 Personal information